dvis3yzawwgr9p4du4g7rcqsie1vi7

 Join SAFE to support our safety mission of generating aviation excellence in teaching and flying.
 Our amazing member benefits pay back your contribution (1/3 off your ForeFlight subscription)!
 Our FREE SAFE Toolkit App puts required pilot endorsements and experience requirements right on your smartphone and facilitate CFI+DPE teamwork.
 Our CFI insurance was developed by SAFE specifically for CFIs (and is the best value in the business).

-6 thoughts on “Fancy Footwork; Yaw Canceling (for Safety)!”
+6 responses to “Fancy Footwork; Yaw Canceling (for Safety)!”

 Tell us what *you* think!